What is a Tenancy Agreement?

 What if I lose the keys to my unit?

 Tenants cannot alter or change locks on their units.
-You must inform the office if you require a lock change or keys.
-The cost for changing locks or keys is the responsibility of the tenant.
+You must inform Kingston Frontenac Housing Corporation if you require a lock change or keys.
+You will be charged back the cost of changing locks or new keys.
 If you misplace your keys after hours and find yourself locked out of your home; call a locksmith.

 Can I make modifications to my unit?

-If you would like to make a modification(s) to your unit, please fill out a Request to Modify form at our office or print it off our website.
+If you would like to make a modification(s) to your unit, please Contact Town Homes Kingston office.
+Should you wish to paint your unit, please fill out a Modify Unit Request form at our office or download below.
 If permission is granted, you will be notified in writing by staff.

 Do I need household insurance?

-YES.
-Household insurance is now mandatory.
+Yes, household insurance is mandatory.
 This will insure you against theft, fire, power failure, floods, etc., as well as damage that may be caused by you, your children, or pets in a civil suit.
+You must provide proof of insurance to Town Homes Kingston on an annual basis.

 What do I have to do if I plan on moving?